lambdaclass/concrete/ROADMAP.md

     the type carrier and should not be built just to fix source typing.
 Typed Core is the type carrier.
 For migrated type families, Check and Elab must call the shared judgment.
-For migrated relational/evidence families, DB coverage checks apply once `CompilerDB` exists.
+For migrated relational/evidence families, DB coverage checks apply to the Phase 8.5 `CompilerDB`.
 Missing DB facts or conflicting DB facts are compiler errors.
 Unmigrated families may still be absent only while their migration flag says so.

-    The preservation split is explicit: typed Core is primary for node-local type facts; future `CompilerDB` is primary for relational facts such as E0293 container-not-in-context, borrow conflicts, call-site/parameter pass
+    The preservation split is explicit: typed Core is primary for node-local type facts; the Phase 8.5 `CompilerDB` is primary for relational facts such as E0293 container-not-in-context, borrow conflicts, call-site/parameter pass
     agreement, capability/proof dependencies, provenance, evidence, and
     invalidation.
 A proof obligation may reference both, but it must not create a